verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

     This report is generated only when the final routing attempt fails (i.e. the whole routing process has failed).

-    In addition to the information that can be seen via ``--max_logged_overused_rr_nodes``, this report prints out all the net ids that associated with each overused node.
+    In addition to the information that can be seen via ``--max_logged_overused_rr_nodes``, this report prints out all the net ids that are associated with each overused RR node.
 Also, this report does not place a threshold upon the number of RR nodes printed.

     **Default:** ``off``